 - Once you have submitted your application, you will receive an email instructing you on how to upload your supporting documents and submit letters of recommendation.
 A few programs require materials be sent directly to them.
 However, almost all supplemental material can and should be uploaded from your Admissions Profile in MyUI, our online service center for applicants and students.
 You can only access this AFTER you have submitted your application.

 GRE scores are not required for this program.

 All supplemental materials must arrive by the posted application deadline.

-- A paper copy of your statement of purpose (no more than 500 words) explaining your reasons for choosing this degree program
+- A statement of purpose (no more than 500 words) explaining your reasons for choosing this degree program

-A paper copy of your 20- to 30-page writing sample representing any form of literary nonfiction, such as a personal essay, cultural commentary, in-depth portrait, interview, memoir, or feature story
+- A 20- to 30-page writing sample representing any form of literary nonfiction, such as a personal essay, cultural commentary, in-depth portrait, interview, memoir, or feature story

 - Your writing sample may consist of a single 20-30 page piece of writing, a collection of shorter pieces, or an excerpt from a longer piece.

-- Submissions should be double-spaced with a one-inch margin in 10- to 12-point font and should include your name on each page.
+- Submissions should be double-spaced with a one-inch margin in 10- to 12-point font and should include your name and page number.